olumide-AI/Accounting_Ledger_Application/README.md

 - Java 8 or higher
 - Terminal
 - Git and Github for cloning
+- Works on Window, MacOS or Linux with terminal access

 ### Steps:
 - Clone this repo or download zip files.